How to Build a Website

 Here you’ll find details of how this site was built and is maintained and edited.
 This is a responsive website meaning it will automatically adapt to any screen size or resolution.

 Total cost per annum? £55

 You don’t need to use Wix, Squarespace etc at an inflated price or be tied in to any costly contracts.
-A website such as this consisting of a dozen pages in 2020 would cost approximately £400 with a reputable designer.
+A website such as this consisting of up to 10 pages in 2021 would cost approximately £400 with a reputable designer.